Momoka Muraoka

-Momoka Muraoka (村岡桃佳, Muraoka Momoka) is a woman para-alpine skier, who won five medals for Japan at the 2018 Winter Paralympics.
-She also served as their flag-bearer at the 2018 Winter Paralympics Parade of Nations.She graduated from Waseda University with a degree in Sports science.
+Momoka Muraoka (村岡 桃佳, Muraoka Momoka) is a woman Para alpine skier, who won five medals for Japan at the 2018 Winter Paralympics.
+She also served as their flag-bearer at the 2018 Winter Paralympics Parade of Nations.
+She graduated from Waseda University with a degree in Sports science.

 She won the gold medal in the women's downhill, women's super-G, and women's giant slalom at the 2022 Winter Paralympics.